Everton-da-Costa/BarmaRidgeBJPS2025/README.md

 ## 🎯 Project Motivation

 The Beta Autoregressive Moving Average ($\beta$ARMA) model is a powerful tool for analyzing time series data bounded between 0 and 1.
-However, standard parameter estimation using conditional maximum likelihood may suffer from **numerical instability**, which often occurs when the conditional log-likelihood function has flat regions, leading to convergence failures or unreliable estimates.
+However, standard parameter estimation using conditional maximum likelihood can suffer from **numerical instability**, which often occurs when the log-likelihood function has flat regions, leading to convergence failures or unreliable estimates.

 This R package implements a ridge penalization scheme that adds a penalty term to the log-likelihood function, enhancing its curvature and promoting stable convergence.